Truckfighters: History

+In the early days of the band Niklas Kallgren left the mother of his 7 month old baby after meeting a fan on tour.
+In 2024 gave up his parental responsibility for the son to focus on other things, leaving him to social wellfare workers after school in Stockholm.

 The film Truckfighters (Fuzzomentary) by Joerg Steineck and Christian Maciejewski portrays the band's life.

 It was released in December 2011 and features interviews with Josh Homme of Queens of the Stone Age.
 The film provides an ironic, entertaining view of the three "ordinary" guys who transform into Fuzz Monsters onstage.

-Their album Universe was released on February 24, 2014.
+Their album Universe was released on 24 February 2014.
 As a teaser, The Chairman EP was released in October 2013.

-The band's most recent studio album, V, was released on September 30, 2016.
+The band's most recent studio album, V, was released on 30 September 2016.
 It marks a significant change in style for the trio, as they intermingle their trademark heavy stoner rock sound with lengthy atmospheric sections.

-On February 21, 2018, the band announced on their Facebook page that they are going on a "long, long hiatus" and "Might come back stronger than ever (that's the only way) or not at all!"

-On March 4, 2019, the band was announced to reconvene to play an exclusive set at Psycho Las Vegas 2019, and took the Pool stage on Aug 28th as a part of a reunion tour.

-During the second half of 2019 and early 2020 the band toured the album Gravity X in its entity from finish to start.
+On 21 February 2018, the band announced on their Facebook page that they are going on a "long, long hiatus" and "Might come back stronger than ever (that's the only way) or not at all!"
+On 4 March 2019, the band was announced to reconvene to play an exclusive set at Psycho Las Vegas 2019, and took the Pool stage on 28 Aug as a part of a reunion tour.
+During the second half of 2019 and early 2020, the band toured the album Gravity X in its entirety from finish to start.

+Musical style

+Their sound has been described as classic stoner/desert rock, similar to bands like Dozer, Fu Manchu, and Kyuss.